What is FCRA Registration?

 FCRA stands for Foreign Contribution Regulation Act that governs and regulated foreign contributions occurring within India.
 FCRA Registration Certificate issued by the government authority is a mandatory obligation to acquire or receive any foreign contribution or foreign grants by any registered trust, society, institution, association, and NGOs.

 The primary objective of FCRA registration is to legalize the receipt of any foreign contribution by domestic entities and for ensuring the proper utilization of such funds for the specified objective.
-In this article, complete details and information relating to FCRA registration and topics related thereto have been discussed in detail.

 The minimum requirement for FCRA Registration